On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: Introduction

 \section{Introduction}

 Reinforcement learning (RL) aims to directly learn optimal policies that minimize long-term cumulative costs through interacting with unknown environments.
-In the past few years, we have seen significant successes in applying RL-based techniques to a wide range of domains, including video games \cite{mnih2015human,vinyals2019grandmaster} and robot manipulation \cite{nguyen2019review_RLrobot}.
-Despite the impressive empirical performance of many policy gradient algorithms (such as DDPG \cite{lillicrap2015DDPG}, PPO \cite{schulman2017PPO}, SAC \cite{Haarnoja2018SAC}, DSAC \cite{duan2021distributional}), theoretical guarantees of their convergence performance and sample complexity remain challenging to analyze.
+The past few years have witnessed great successes of RL in various domains, such as video games \cite{mnih2015human,vinyals2019grandmaster}, robots control \cite{nguyen2019review_RLrobot}, nuclear fusion \cite{degrave2022magnetic}, and recommender systems \cite{zou2019recommender}.
+Despite the impressive empirical performance of many policy gradient algorithms (such as DDPG \cite{lillicrap2015DDPG}, PPO \cite{schulman2017PPO}, SAC \cite{Haarnoja2018SAC}, DSAC \cite{duan2021distributional}), theoretical guarantees of their convergence, optimality, and sample complexity remain under-explored and a big challenge.

-To facilitate the understanding of theoretical aspects of policy gradient methods, canonical control problems of linear time-invariant (LTI) systems have been commonly used as benchmarks \cite{fazel2018global,bu2019lqr,fatkhullin2021CTSOF,mohammadi2019CT-LQR,bhandari2019global}.
-In particular, the linear quadratic regulator (LQR), one of the most fundamental optimal control problems, has recently regained significant research interest \cite{fazel2018global,bu2019lqr,fatkhullin2021CTSOF,mohammadi2019CT-LQR}.
-Classical control theory ensures that the optimal LQR controller is in the form of a static feedback gain of state measurements.
-It is known that the set of all stabilizing state-feedback gains is path-connected for both discrete-time and continuous-time LTI systems.
-One recent discovery is that the cost function of LQR problems enjoys an interesting property of gradient dominance~\cite{fazel2018global,mohammadi2019CT-LQR}.
-This allows us to establish globally linear convergence for a variety of gradient descent methods despite the non-convexity of LQR.
-An increasing body of subsequent studies has sought to delineate the properties of policy gradient methods in application to different control problems for LTI systems, including finite-horizon noisy LQR \cite{hambly2020noisyLQR}, LQR tracking \cite{ren2021lqrtracking}, Markovian jump LQR \cite{jansch2020Mjump}, linear $\mathcal{H}_2$ control with $\mathcal{H}_{\infty}$ constraints \cite{zhang2020robust}, and risk-constrained LQR \cite{zhao2021primal}.
+As a case study, canonical optimal control of linear time-invariant (LTI) systems has been commonly analyzed to help reveal various theoretical properties of policy gradient methods \cite{fazel2018global,bu2019lqr,mohammadi2019CT-LQR,malik2019derivative,hu2022towards}.
+In particular, the linear quadratic regulator (LQR) has regained significant research interest \cite{fazel2018global,bu2019lqr,mohammadi2019CT-LQR,malik2019derivative}.
+It is well known that the optimal LQR controller is a static linear state feedback policy, and the set of all stabilizing state-feedback gains is path-connected for both discrete-time and continuous-time LTI systems.
+Furthermore, recent investigations from the learning perspective show that the LQR cost function enjoys an interesting property of gradient dominance~\cite{fazel2018global,mohammadi2019CT-LQR}.
+This enables a global linear convergence guarantee for a variety of gradient descent methods \cite{fazel2018global,yang2019global}, despite the non-convexity of LQR.
+An increasing body of subsequent studies has sought to delineate the properties of policy gradient methods in application to different control problems for LTI systems, including finite-horizon noisy LQR \cite{hambly2020noisyLQR}, LQR tracking \cite{ren2021lqrtracking}, Markovian jump LQR \cite{jansch2020Mjump}, linear $\mathcal{H}_2$ control with $\mathcal{H}_{\infty}$ constraints \cite{zhang2020robust}, finite MDPs \cite{bhandari2019global}, and risk-constrained LQR \cite{zhao2021primal}.